paytweed/unity-bridge/README.md

 npm run frontend
 ```

-In your browser go to http://localhost:5173/ to see the example
+Open the browser and hit http://localhost:5173/ to see the example running

 ## The Backend
 The backend has two roles: